KNair04/Hand_Gesture_Virtual_Mouse/README.md

 # Hand_Gesture_Virtual_Mouse
 This project uses the hand gesture to perform basic mouse function like left click, right click, zoom in and zoom out.
+If BlackBook is required notify me.

 # To run this project:
 Step 1: